 Roger has released many solo CD’s and appears as a soloist on over twenty albums with ensembles from England, Switzerland, Holland, U.S.A. and Japan.
 In addition, he has written a book, Websters PPP: Preparation, Practice, Performance which has received great critical acclaim across the globe and is available in English and German.

-While Roger continues to travel as a solo artist playing with brass bands and orchestras worldwide, he is the Principal Cornet for Grimethorpe Colliery Band, a post he has held on and off since 2005, eventually leaving the band in 2019.
+While Roger continues to travel as a solo artist playing with brass bands and orchestras worldwide, he played as the Principal Cornet for Grimethorpe Colliery Band, a post he has held on and off since 2005, eventually leaving the band in 2019.

 Roger is an Ambassador for Besson Musical Instruments and has been actively involved in the development of new products since 1988, and as of 2018 he has joined a prestigious line up of Ambassadors for the charity, Music for All.

 On a personal side, Roger is married to Dawn, who he met at High School and married in 1981.
 Despite starting to play trumpet at the age of 10, their son David, hasn’t followed in his father’s footsteps and instead works in finance.
 However, David’s wife, Becca, more closely follows her father-in-law, being a Dr of Psychology, and in 2021 was included in the Forbes 30 under 30 list for her work in the field.